 Employee Assistance Program (EAP)

 The County’s EAP program offers work-life assistance to help employees and their family members manage problems related to work, personal relationships, stress, finances, substance abuse, and other life concerns.
 The EAP also offers job performance referrals, management consultations, critical incident debriefings, and training programs to enhance workplace health and employee effectiveness.
-To assure confidentiality and privacy, the County contracts with CONCERN-EAP for this employee service.
-It is available to County employees and family members at no cost.
+It is confidential and available to County employees and eligible family members at no cost.

 - HR & Management Consultations